3.1 Student-centred education

 Talent takes time to develop.
 This requires always to be able to make choices.
 Therefore, make independent work a recurring part of your lessons.
 The more space you give, the greater the chance that talent will manifest itself.

-If you notice that some students have a similar problem during independent work, you take these students aside and give them a special explanation about it.
-Students who don’t need this explanation continue working independently in the meantime.
+If you notice that some students have a similar problem during independent work, you take these students aside and give them explanation about it.
+In the meantime students who don’t need this explanation continue working independently.
 In question based teaching, you give a small group of students the information they need just in time.

 Question based education unites aspects of ‘Teacher-Centred Education’ and ‘Student-Centred Education’: